-The Ecodesign directive applies to solid fuel local space heaters with output up to 50 kW and solid fuel boilers with output up to 1 mW.
+In Europe, the minimum standard applying to solid fuel local space heaters with output up to 50 kW and solid fuel boilers with output up to 1 mW is the Ecodesign Directive (EN16510-1:2022).
 It sets limits for oxides of nitrogen, particulate matter, carbon monoxide and organic gaseous compounds.
-The Ecodesign directive for solid fuel boilers comes into force on 1st January 2020 and applies to solid fuel local space heaters with effect from 1st January 2022.

 However, the limits set in the Ecodesign Directive are widely regarded as being very unambitious and therefore some individual EU member states have decided to implement their own standards which are more demanding.
 For example, in Germany a regulation referred to as BlmSchV now applies.

 As an alternative to regulations, some countries have introduced accreditation schemes to make consumers aware of the environmental performance of woodstoves.
 Examples of this include the Flammevert scheme in France and the Nordic Swan in Scandinavia.

 There are increasing calls from air quality campaigners for wood stoves to be banned completely in cities so wood stove producers have realised that, regardless of regulations, unless they can produce much cleaner stoves, their future is in jeopardy.